 Blob Link: Allows you to upload an external file into the designated field.

-Storable Link: Link to a container, box, or storage location.
+Storable Link: Link to a container, box, or inventory location.

 Result Links: Used in integrations.
 Please contact Benchling directly for more information.